conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAnnotation_Bakta.md

 ## Suggested prerequisites
 * It is recommended that you have followed the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming) and [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial) tutorials before starting.
 * A knowledge of Bakta is useful.
 You can read the Bakta paper [here](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000685) and the manual and other documents can be found [here](https://github.com/oschwengers/bakta).
-* Installing BBakta through conda is easiest so its suggested you have followed the [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/CondaInstallAndUse) tutorial.
+* Installing Bakta through conda is easiest so its suggested you have followed the [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/CondaInstallAndUse) tutorial.